 In addition to the healthy fats provided by fish and shellfish, seafood is high in protein and rich in several vitamins and minerals that are important to consume.
 Shellfish in particular – think shrimp, clams, oysters, and mussels – is high in iron, vitamin B-12, copper, and zinc.
 Fish is also one of the few foods that is a natural source of vitamin D – a vitamin that most Americans are deficient in and is especially important for pregnant women to promote infant bone health.

+As you can see, there are quite a few health benefits of seafood!
 To help with making a shift towards eating seafood two or more times a week, you’ll need an arsenal of delicious and easy seafood recipes to keep things interesting.
 Good thing seafood can be surprisingly quick, easy, and convenient to cook!
 Here are some of my favorite seafood recipes here on the blog.

 This is one of my favorite old recipes.
 It comes together in just 15 minutes and in one pan (with veggies included!) and is a delicious, colorful, and flavorful easy meal.
 Love salmon?
 Give my Salmon with Lemon Mustard Dill Sauce a shot too!